microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_template_linux.md

     ![](../img/azure_arm_template_linux/02.png)

 ## Linux Login & Post Deployment

-* Now that the Linux VM is created, it is time to login to it.
+* Now that the Linux VM has been deployed, it is time to login to it.
 Using it's public IP, SSH to the VM.

 ![](../img/azure_arm_template_linux/03.png)